-- By application lodged at the Registry of the Court of Justice on 10 March 1989, the British Broadcasting Corporation ('the BBC') and BBC Enterprises Limited sought the annulment of the Commission Decision of 21 December 1988 (hereinafter referred to as 'the decision') in which the Commission found that their policies and practices, at the material time, in relation to publication of their advance weekly listings for television and radio programmes which may be received in Ireland and Northern Ireland constituted infringements of Article 86 of the EEC Treaty in so far as they prevented the publication and sale of comprehensive weekly television guides in Ireland and Northern Ireland.
-This action is linked with the concurrent actions for the annulment of that decision brought by the two other organizations to which it was addressed, namely Radio Telefis Eireann ('RTE') and Independent Television Publications Ltd ('ITP') (Cases T-69/89 and T-76/89). - The background to the decision may be summarized as follows.
+- By application lodged at the Registry of the Court of Justice on 17 March 1989, Independent Television Publications Limited (hereinafter referred to as 'ITP') sought the annulment of the Commission Decision of 21 October 1988 (hereinafter referred to as 'the decision') in which the Commission found that ITP's policies and practices, at the material time, in relation to the publication of its weekly listings for television and radio programmes which may be received in Ireland and Northern Ireland constituted infringements of Article 86 of the Treaty in so far as they prevented the publication and sale of comprehensive weekly television guides in Ireland and Northern Ireland.
+This action is linked with the concurrent actions for the annulment of that decision brought by the two other organizations to which it was addressed, namely Radio Telefis Eireann ('RTE') (Case T-69/89) and the British Broadcasting Corporation and BBC Enterprises Limited ('the BBC') (Case T-70/89). - 2 The background to the decision may be summarized as follows.
 Most homes in Ireland and between 30 and 40% of homes in Northern Ireland can receive at least six television channels: RTE1 and RTE2, provided by RTE, which enjoys a statutory monopoly for the provision of a national radio and television broadcasting service in Ireland, BBC1 and BBC2, provided by the BBC, and ITV and Channel 4, provided at the material time by the companies franchised by the Independent Broadcasting Authority ('the IBA') to supply independent television programmes.
 In the United Kingdom, the BBC and the IBA enjoyed a duopoly for the provision of national television broadcasting services.
 In addition, many television viewers in Great Britain and Ireland could receive several satellite channels either directly or through cable networks.
 There was, however, no cable television in Northern Ireland.